Five Problems Business Process Automation Can Solve

 There’s really no limit to the benefits that business process automation can bring to your company, but there are a few things that come up especially often.
-Here are six common problems you might be facing that can easily be solved with the right automation tool.
+Here are five common problems you might be facing that can easily be solved with the right automation tool.

 1. Your legacy systems won’t talk to your newer applications

 One of the biggest benefits of business process automation software is that it can consolidate automated processes across your enterprise under one, overarching solution.

 Modern businesses tend to have a complex environment with a variety of disparate applications.
 As an enterprise grows, the complexity increases—new technologies are adopted, mergers and acquisitions occur, or custom code is written to meet new challenges.
 One solution for getting all these applications to work with each other is point-to-point integration, meaning a unique connector is implemented for each pair of applications involved.
 However, this type of integration isn’t scalable.
 The more applications you have, the more work is involved in integrating them with each other reliably.
 The right business process automation solution will offer a simple way to integrate all your business-critical applications under the same umbrella, whether they are legacy programs, new applications, on-premise or cloud-based solutions.

 Enterprises dealing with a variety of systems and legacy applications can also benefit from automating terminal emulation.
 Terminal emulation provides access to remote terminals from your current system.
 For example, an administrator may have to log into and pull data from a program on a mainframe legacy system, then paste that data into a report and distribute it, a process involving many manual steps.
 A robust BPA tool will manage the entire process automatically.